Quick Search: go

 • Obtain a UN report with recommendations for your government (if it’s an official visit)

-• Let victims speak for themselves and engage directly with Special Procedure
+• Allow victims to speak for themselves and engage directly with Special Procedures

 • Increase understanding by Special Procedures regarding a specific issue or case